titoBouzout/BufferScroll/readme.md

 Description
 ------------------

-Buffer Scroll is a simple [Sublime Text](http://www.sublimetext.com/ ) plug-in which remembers and restores the scroll and cursor positions, also the selections and foldings states
+Buffer Scroll is a simple [Sublime Text](http://www.sublimetext.com/ ) plug-in which remembers and restores the scroll and cursor positions, also the selections, marks, bookmarks and foldings states

 Installation
 ------------------

- * Install this repository via "Package Control" http://wbond.net/sublime_packages/package_control
+Install this repository via "Package Control" http://wbond.net/sublime_packages/package_control

 Source-code
 ------------------